Mayonnaise Manufacturing Process Challenges

 Production of Mayonnaise

-Egg yolk is used as an emulsifier at a level commonly between 4% and 8%.
+In mayonnaise production, egg yolk is used as an emulsifier at a level commonly between 4% and 8%.
 Water makes up the continuous phase of the formula at 5-15% with various other additives for flavor such as salt, sugar, spices and vinegar or an alternative edible acid (i.e. lemon or lime juice).

 Commercial mayonnaise production is often a two-step process.
 In the first step, oil is coarsely dispersed (i.e. 20-100μm) in a pre-mix tank along with the other required ingredients.
 The resulting pre-mix is then transferred from the tank in a flowing stream through an emulsifying machine to finely sub-divide the oil into droplets averaging between 1-5μm in size.
 The sub-division or oil into fine droplets forms a densely packed (i.e. space-filling) structure that creates a high viscosity oil-in-water emulsion.
-High viscosity is a desirable quality for mayonnaise because it improves the level of stability in the product.
+High viscosity is a desirable quality for industrial mayonnaise because it improves the level of stability in the product.

 Mayonnaise Production Solutions